ForLoveOfCats/Mountain/WISHLIST.md

 * Built in build system
 * Standard library methods for working with UTF-8
 * Variable redeclaration with different type (see Rust's variable shadowing)
-* First class types
 * Type aliases
 * Inline type casting without enclosing value in parenthesis
-* First class functions
+* First class functions w/inline function declaration
-* Inline function declaration
 * Scope tags with named break
-* Block as expression which evaluates to a value
+* Block as expression which evaluate to a value
-* Don't have to worry about what order one delcares methods in (automatic function prototype in resulting C source)
+* Don't have to worry about what order one delcares global symbols in (automatic function prototype in resulting C source)
 * Optionals
-* A `using` keyword to bring the contents of a value or type into scope
+* A `using` keyword to bring the contents of a value or module into scope
 * Syntax to run a block in the scope of a value inline (inline `using`)
 * Ability to instance any type on stack or heap (without anything like `malloc(sizeof(T))` followed by setting the fields.
 That is terrible)